- Use electric and assisted vehicles only on bicycle routes or in the road.

 - Take other road users into account and adjust your speed to the situation.

 - Make sure that your parking does not interfere with the mobility of other people.

 Shared-use vehicles have arrived in Turku to facilitate the movement of the city’s residents.
 The new types of transport enable the combination of different modes of transport: for example, you can take the first part of your journey on a Föli bus and then continue on an electric scooter or city bike.
 Renting a vehicle is ecological and there is plenty of choice in the shared-use vehicles for different needs.

 City bikes and e-bikes

 Moving about with a bike is easy.
 You can use a Föli bike to get from one station to another.
 In addition to regular bikes, there are ten electric bikes.
-A JURO bike, on the other hand, can be taken and left anywhere, which means that they are an easy way to get to places that are difficult to reach by public transport.
 You can take a 10Bikes e-bike with you on a longer trip, such as the Archipelago Ring Road.